harvester/harvester/enhancements/20220822-storage-network/20220822-storage-network.md

 ### Implementation Overview

-- Re-use VLAN Bridge from VLAN enhancement
+- Re-use VLAN Bridge from VLAN enhancement.
 - Introduce IPAM [Whereabouts](https://github.com/k8snetworkplumbingwg/whereabouts) to be a global IPAM for Longhorn Pods.
-- Create a Network Attachment Definition with plugin bridge and Whereabouts IPAM
+- Create a Network Attachment Definition with plugin bridge and Whereabouts IPAM.
 - According to [Longhorn storage network limitation](https://longhorn.io/docs/1.3.1/advanced-resources/deploy/storage-network/), users should not modify NAD after setting in Longhorn settings.
 - Controller will create NAD for storage-network, and remove old NAD.
-- Controller will sync storage-network config to Longhorn storage-network setting
+- Controller will sync storage-network config to Longhorn storage-network setting.

 ### Controller Flow Chart